Sonoma Mountain: Viticulture

 Sonoma Mountain gives its name to the Sonoma Mountain AVA, a federally designated grape-growing region.

 The peak of Sonoma Mountain defines part of the boundary of another such region, the Sonoma Coast AVA.
 Wines made from grapes grown on its western and southern slopes qualify for the Sonoma Coast appellation, but wines made from grapes grown on its eastern and northern slopes do not.

-Antenna
+Broadcasting

-The TV broadcast antenna for KRCB is located on the summit just north of Sonoma Mountain.
+The TV broadcast antenna for KRCB was located on Sonoma Mountain from the station's start-up in 1984 until it moved to Sutro Tower in San Francisco in 2019.